Magnitus-/hypriot-kit/README.md

 # Compatibility

-You will need Python 2, the [Docker Python Package](https://github.com/docker/docker-py), Docker, docker-machine, Virtualbox and I think that's about it.
+You will need Python 2, the [Docker Python Package](https://github.com/docker/docker-py), Docker.

-This script is being developped on a Ubuntu 16.04 machine and should work on any Linux machines that have a kernel recent enough to run Docker.
+This script was developped on a Ubuntu 16.04 machine and should work on any Linux machines that have a kernel recent enough to run Docker.

 # Usage